Raise your hand if you knew there were FOUR STAGES of labor? I didn’t before I became a labor and delivery nurse!

 Why it’s important to be monitored during this time

 In this first hour or two, your nurse will be checking your bleeding, rubbing on your uterus (from the outside, ha) and checking your vital signs pretty frequently.

 I’m making sure your uterus is nice and firm, contracting as usual when I’m rubbing on it.
 I’m also checking below on your pad that you’re not bleeding too much or passing any large clots.

 We are ON TOP OF THAT BLEEDING!
 This hour or two after delivery is when you’re the most likely to experience a postpartum hemorrhage…not so fun.

-As your nurse is checking you out, you’re find to hold baby, bond with baby, and begin breastfeeding if you’d like!
-We try to make sure every mama who plans to breastfeed her baby has that first breastfeeding session within that first hour or two after birth.
+As your nurse is checking you out, you’re fine to hold baby, bond with baby, and begin breastfeeding if you’d like!
+We try to make sure every mama who plans to breastfeed her baby has that first breastfeeding session within the first hour or two after birth.

 That sums up the four stages of labor!
 Did you learn anything new?

 I feel like understanding this progression will be SO helpful when your labor begins and it’s go time.

 Knowledge is power, y’all!
 SO DON’T STOP HERE!
 Check out these other birth-related articles and resources: